-There’s nothing sadder than the death of a baby.
+There’s nothing more terrible than the death of a baby.
 When I get a call from a family my heart breaks for them; it is a great honor to be called upon to make a casket for their beloved child.
 This casket was made for a Montagnard family who lost a child before it had a chance to live.

 I wanted to honor their heritage so I made the little casket out of pure cotton rope then covered it in the traditional cloth made and worn by Montagnards.

 I was given this piece of fabric traditional Jarai fabric when I sang in a wedding for a Montagnard couple.
-I made my traditional outfit out of it and had a small piece left over.
+I made my traditional outfit out of it and had a small piece of fabric left over.
 I never considered it would someday become a casket cover.